Everything you need to know to prepare for your MS degree in USA: universities, eligibility, cost, and more.

 Step 4: Get your admission and proof of funding for your MS in the US

 Although admit dates vary for an MS in the US, you can expect to:

-- Receive your admit before April
+- Receive your admission before April

 - Prove ability to cover your MS in US cost by mid-April

-- Formally accept your admit by May
+- Formally accept your admission by May

-The international student office at your university will provide clear instructions to prove funding for your programme.
+The international student office at your university will provide clear instructions to prove to funding for your programme.